Is It Hard to Become a Graphic Designer?

 You don’t necessarily have to know code to design for the web, as there are many aspects of web design that don’t require complex computer science skills.

-What to Study to Become a Graphic Designer ?
+What Skills Do You Need to Become a Graphic Designer ?

 A graphic design career entails much more than just sitting in front of a screen drawing stuff or retouching photos.